Ottawa 67's aim to set OHL record with 14th straight playoff win | CBC News

 Marco Rossi and Noel Hoefenmayer also scored for Ottawa, and Michael DiPietro made 37 saves in the win, the club's 13th in a row.

-Following the game, Ottawa 67's head coach André Tourigny told reporters that despite their immaculate postseason record, the club is doing its best to take things one game at a time.
+Following that game, Ottawa 67's head coach André Tourigny told reporters that despite their immaculate postseason record, the club was doing its best to take things one game at a time.

 "We do not talk about what happened in the last series, yesterday ... or what can happen in the future," Tourigny said.